White Sox vs. Angels Player Props Betting Odds

 MLB Props Today: Chicago White Sox

-- Michael Kopech (3-4) will take to the mound for the White Sox and make his 11th start of the season.
+- The White Sox's Lucas Giolito (3-4) will make his 12th start of the season.

 |Opponent